avlk/toy-coding-agent/scripts/research.md

 ## Your Task

-1. **FIRST: Fetch each URL** using the url_context tool to gather information from all provided URLs
+1. **FIRST: Fetch each URL** using the url_context tool to gather information from all provided URLs.
+Do not deny a fetched content if the returned URL is urlencoded differently to the original URL - make sure you decode all url encodings and compare them afterwards.
-2. **THEN: Extract** the technical information from these URLs that is relevant to the coding task
+2. **THEN: Extract** the technical information from these URLs that is relevant to the coding task.
+3. **THEN: Combine** the knowledge you collected at the previous step and generate one, not self-controvertial, set of information.
+Limit the number of information to the minimum needed to fulfill the task.
-3. **FINALLY: Write your output** in the format specified below
+4. **FINALLY: Write your output** in the format specified below.

 **Focus on technical details** such as:
    - Data formats, specifications, and standards
    - Required algorithms or formulas
-   - Lookup tables, mappings, or constants
+   - Lookup tables, mappings, or constants - to the extent required by the task
    - Implementation requirements or constraints
    - Code examples or patterns (if applicable)